kevinb22/gzoltar-and-tarantula-techniques/tarantula/README.md

 Runner
 ------
-This program stores the results from a JUnit test and holds an array of the test case numbers that fail.
+This program stores the results from a junit tests and holds an array of the test case numbers that fail.
 All test headers should be as follows test1, test2, test3 ect.
-Otherwise the runner class will not work properly.
+Otherwise the Runner will not work properly.

 covMatrixReader
 ---------------
 This program reads the json file produces by tacoco and parses the information into the boolean arrays needed by TarantulaSuspiciousnessCalculation.
-The covMatrixReader is used only to parse information from the compact version of the json file, this is the default when running tacoco.
+The covMatrixReader is used only to parse information from the compact version of the json file, this is the default json format when running tacoco.

 TarantulaMain
 --------------